 First and foremost, many thanks to the hundreds of institutions who shared their ex situ accessions data and/or reported conservation activities.
 The original analyses presented in this report are made possible through their support and participation, and we hope this synthesis is a valuable resource for advancing tree conservation goals.
 A special thanks to the Biota of North America Program (BONAP) and USDA PLANTS for providing valuable in situ occurrence data, Shannon Still for aiding in the development of methods for spatial analyses, and Christina Carrero for coordinating IUCN Red List assessments for priority species.
 We also thank Botanic Gardens Conservation International U.S. as well as the Science & Conservation Department and leadership team of The Morton Arboretum for their organizational support, and the Institute of Museum and Library Services (award #MA-30-18-0273-18) for aiding in the funding of spatial analysis methodologies presented here.
-Finally, this work would not be possible without financial support from the USDA Forest Service (Cooperative Agreement 16-CA-11132546-045).
+Finally, this publication was made possible by a grant to The Morton Arboretum under a cooperative agreement with the USDA Forest Service (Cooperative Agreement 16-CA-11132546-045).